qojulia/QuantumCumulants.jl/docs/src/theory.md

 Note that the joint cumulant of order ``n`` is proportional to averages of order ``\leq n``.
 Furthermore, the average of order ``n`` occurs precisely once on the right-hand-side.

 The joint cumulant can be thought of as a general measure for the correlation between operators.
 According to Theorem I from [R. Kubo, *Generalized Cumulant Expansion Method*](https://www.jstage.jst.go.jp/article/jpsj1946/17/7/17_7_1100/_article/-char/ja/), the joint cumulant is zero iff any of the operators is statistically independent of the others.
 The key assumption we are making is to essentially invert this statement: instead of computing the joint cumulant of a given order to see if it is zero, we *assume* that it is.
 Since the average value of the same order occurs only once in the definition of the joint cumulant, we may invert the relation to express the average in terms of lower-order terms; i.e., if we assume ``\langle X_1 X_2 ...
-X_n\rangle_c \approx 0 ``, we can write
+X_n\rangle_c = 0 ``, we can write

 ```math
 \langle X_1X_2...X_n \rangle = \sum_{p \in P(\mathcal{I})\backslash \mathcal{I}} \left(|p| - 1\right)! (-1)^{|p|} \prod_{B \in p} \langle \prod_{i\in B} X_i\rangle,
 ```

 where now ``P(\mathcal{I})\backslash\mathcal{I}`` is the set of all partitions of ``\mathcal{I}`` that does not contain ``\mathcal{I}`` itself.
-Return to the example of ``n=3``, we have
+In the example of ``n=3``, we have

 ```math
 \langle X_1X_2X_3\rangle   = \langle X_1X_2\rangle\langle X_3\rangle + \langle X_1X_3\rangle\langle X_2\rangle + \langle X_1\rangle\langle X_2X_3\rangle - 2\langle X_1\rangle\langle X_2\rangle\langle X_3\rangle.